Aboriginal Peoples Television Network: First Peoples Radio

 On June 14, 2017, a subsidiary of APTN, First Peoples Radio Inc. (FPR), was granted licences by the CRTC to operate radio stations in Toronto and Ottawa aimed at urban Indigenous populations in those cities.
 The Ottawa station will broadcast on 95.7 FM and the Toronto station will use 106.5 FM.
-Both frequencies had previously been allocated to Aboriginal Voices Radio which had its licenses revoked in 2015.
-FPR had also applied for licenses in Edmonton, Calgary, and Vancouver but the CRTC granted these to other applicants.
+Both frequencies had previously been allocated to Aboriginal Voices Radio which had its licences revoked in 2015.
+FPR had also applied for licences in Edmonton, Calgary, and Vancouver but the CRTC granted these to other applicants.

 First Peoples Radio Inc had originally announced that its two radio stations, CFPT-FM in Toronto and CFPO-FM in Ottawa, were to go on the air by June 2018 but later delayed its soft launch until October 24, 2018.
-FPR will produce and share programming with the Missinipi Broadcasting Corporation in Saskatchewan and Native Communications Incorporated in Manitoba and is also in talks with the Aboriginal Multi-Media Society, which has been granted radio licenses in Edmonton and Calgary, and Northern Native Broadcasting (Terrace), which operates an Indigenous radio station in Terrace, British Columbia, and has been granted a license to operate a radio station in Vancouver, about potential programming partnerships.
+FPR will produce and share programming with the Missinipi Broadcasting Corporation in Saskatchewan and Native Communications Incorporated in Manitoba and is also in talks with the Aboriginal Multi-Media Society, which has been granted radio licences in Edmonton and Calgary, and Northern Native Broadcasting (Terrace), which operates an Indigenous radio station in Terrace, British Columbia, and has been granted a licence to operate a radio station in Vancouver, about potential programming partnerships.

 The stations first went on the air on October 24, 2018 at noon, branded as Elmnt FM.

 In 2019, ownership of First Peoples Radio was transferred to Dadan Sivunivut.
 On September 1, 2025, both stations shut down.